We Welcome Active Military, Veterans, and Their Families

 There are no academic or financial penalties for withdrawing from courses if you are deployed.

-Utica College policy for military-related withdrawal:
+Utica University policy for military-related withdrawal:

 - There will be no academic penalty for withdrawing from your courses provided that you – (a) notify each of your instructors of your leave within reasonable timeframes, (b) work out arrangements with your instructors to complete assignments, and (c) mutually agree on a course completion plan.